 The reason that NORML is so influential and relevant is because there is nothing “flashy” about it.
 The organization is willing to work with the government to make cannabis a normal part of society, rather than a glorified and overdone industry.
 NORML doesn’t advocate for anything special, rather that it is simply… normal!

-There is no opposition to taxing marijuana, making it illegal to smoke and drive, or even to limit the number of licenses for people to grow cannabis commercially.
+There is no opposition to taxing cannabis, making it illegal to smoke and drive, or even to limit the number of licenses for people to grow cannabis commercially.
 In fact, NORML sees all of these limitations as what is going to make cannabis the same as any other industry in the USA.

-NORML literally has the power to enter into negotiations with the government because they do not want to glorify the marijuana industry as the best, or the biggest, or even turning it into activism.
+NORML literally has the power to enter into negotiations with the government because they do not want to glorify the cannabis industry as the best, or the biggest, or even turning it into activism.
 They simply want to turn it into something normal, a value that is perhaps missed in many other organizations of this kind.

 What has NORML achieved?